reverentgeek/okta.github.io/_source/_posts/2019-05-03-php-token-authentication-jwt-oauth2-openid-connect.md

 If you want to learn more about how to use JWTs securely, and how to build and verify them from scratch in PHP (without using any external libraries), you can check my previous article [Create and Verify JWTs in PHP with OAuth 2.0](https://developer.okta.com/blog/2019/02/04/create-and-verify-jwts-in-php)

-## Using JWTs with OAuth 2.0 and OpenID Connect
+## Using JWTs with OAuth 2.0 and OpenID Connect in PHP

 Before explaining the role of JWTs in OAuth 2.0 and OpenID Connect, it's important to clarify the concepts of authentication and authorization in information security.